chef/chef-workstation/www/site/content/docs/chef-workstation/about.md

 | Ubuntu                           | 14.04, 16.04, 18.04 |
 | Debian                           | 7.x, 8.x, 9.x |

 ## System Requirements

 ### Chef Workstation

 #### Minimum

 * RAM: 2GB
 * Disk: 4GB
 * Running minimum settings may limit your ability to take advantage of Chef Workstation tools such as Test Kitchen which creates and manages virtualized test environments.

 #### Recommended

 * RAM: 4GB
 * Disk 8GB

 #### Chef Workstation App

 * Linux:
   * You must have a graphical window manager running
   * the libraries TODO and TODO must be installed in order to run the included Chef Workstation App.
 Install these using your distribution's package manager.
 * Windows: No additional requirements
-  * Mac: No additional reuirements
+* Mac: No additional requirements